gatling/frontline-doc/content/reference/current/plugins/teamcity/index.md

 The plugin needs some global configuration.
 Go **Administration**, then **Gatling Enterprise**.

-The **Address** is the address of your Gatling Enterprise, for example: https://cloud.gatling.io.
+The **Address** is the address of your Gatling Enterprise server, for example: `http://my-gatling-instance.my-domain.tld`.

 The [Gatling Enterprise API Token]({{< ref "../../admin/api-tokens" >}}) is needed to authenticate to Gatling Enterprise.
 The API token needs the *All* role.